programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 ```

 ### Dealing with Dates
 Dates and datetimes are one of the most difficult data types to handle regarding cleaning, particularly if the data being collected is crowdsourced.
 This is one of the areas where possessing strict submission guidelines can improve overall data quality and cut down on the time and effort it takes to clean your data.
-With one of our research questions focusing on exploring the length of menus correlating to the time of year, it is important that your date column can be properly and easily parsed in preparation for analysis, a process that is not always simple.
+With one of the research questions focusing on exploring the length of menus correlating to the time of year, it is important that your date column can be properly and easily parsed in preparation for analysis, a process that is not always simple.

 Depending on where you are in the world, dates are not always depicted the same.
 In the United States, it is common to indicate month/day/year, while in other parts of the world it could be day/month/year or even year/month/day.
 In addition, how people input dates might vary from person to person.
 Listed below are a variety of different ways someone can communicate the same date: